WhiteLicorice/Fake/README.md

 4) `Ron Gerlan Naragdao`   Programmer

 ## Contributing
-If you wish to contribute to the project, open a pull request.
+If you wish to contribute to the project, please open a pull request.
 Thank you.

 ## References
 ```